pahanini/yii2-rest-doc/README.md

 List of data automatically extracted from code:

 - controller name
-- action's list for each controller
+- action's of each controller
 - model fields
 - extra fields
 - model rules (TBD)